szaumoor/ZSTweaks/README.md

 - Cure Serious Wounds: Heals 30 points plus 3 more point in the next two levels, 2 on the next two, up to 40.
 - Cure Critical Wounds: Heals 42 points plus 3 more point per level, up to 54.

+Also they will no longer be stopped by spell deflection.

 **Component 460:** Make Mass Heal faster to cast and heal a bit more

 This improves the power of this spell as a combat spell by improving the casting speed to 2 (from 5), and it improves the healing slightly from 1d8 + 1/level (max of 21-28) to 4d3 + 1/level (24-32).
+Also it will no longer be stopped by spell deflection.

 **Component 461:** Make Bolt of Glory slightly better